Comments? Well, if you insist.

 Starting out, that’s all you get.
 Sweet Home is not a game that’s front-loaded with tons of backstory and character development.
 Watching the game’s intro only takes slightly longer than reading my summary of it above.
 After being given a chance to re-name the game’s five playable characters if you wish, you’ll be off exploring within a minute or two.

 Once you are off and running, you’ll certainly notice the similarity to other old school JRPGs like Dragon Quest and Final Fantasy.
 The overhead view, the menus, the character statistics and inventory screens, the random turn-based battles, it’s all what you’d expect.
 At least at first.
-Dig a little deeper, though, and you’ll quickly realize that Sweet Home is much more than Dragon Quest with gorier monster to fight.
+Dig a little deeper, though, and you’ll quickly realize that Sweet Home is much more than Dragon Quest with gorier monsters to fight.
 Numerous smart gameplay tweaks elevate it above most of its contemporaries and instill it with an unrelenting sense of urgency and dread.
 Sweet Home is not only better than almost every other console RPG of its time, it’s better than most horror games released to this day.

 How do you make an 8-bit RPG scary?
 For starters, make sure that the player never feels safe.
 Sweet Home accomplishes this by not including any “safe” rooms in the mansion, analogous to the towns and inns of most RPGs.
 Instead, your party is subject to enemy attack at all times from the first screen of the game onward.